shivannis/xandr-docs-public/xandr-docs/articles/invest/what-to-check-if-you-suspect-a-report-discrepancy.md

 ---
-title : What to Check if You Suspect a Discrepancy description : Learn about the common potential causes for report discrepancies.
+title : Microsoft Invest - What to Check if You Suspect a Discrepancy description : Learn about the common potential causes for report discrepancies.
 ---

-# What to check if you suspect a discrepancy
+# Microsoft Invest - What to check if you suspect a discrepancy

 Report discrepancies have a number of common causes.
 Before you begin a fuller investigation, consider common potential causes like time frames, time zone differences, measurement units, macro configuration errors, and differences in how ad servers count impressions.